brick/varexporter/README.md

 ]
 ```

-To do this magic, `VarExporter` parses the PHP source file where your closure is defined, using the well-established [nikic/php-parser](https://github.com/nikic/PHP-Parser) library.
+To do this magic, `VarExporter` parses the PHP source file where your closure is defined, using the well-established [nikic/php-parser](https://github.com/nikic/PHP-Parser) library, inspired by [SuperClosure](https://github.com/jeremeamia/super_closure).

 To ensure that the closure will work in any context, it rewrites its source code, replacing any namespaced class/function/constant name with its fully qualified counterpart: